 What would happened if the students were part of a collaborative planning process when attempting to form a successful answer?
 There are some notable challenges in preparing students to respond to AQA's GCSE English Language, Paper Two, Question Two.
 The question essentially asks students to synthesise evidence - ideas, information, textual detail - from two … Continue reading Some great suggestions for GCSE English Language, Paper 2, Question 2

+Jonathan Brown reflects on an experiment with tech-enabled collaborative writing.
 Herbert Simon said ‘everyone designs who devises courses of action aimed at changing existing situations into desired ones’.
-If we see learning as a process of developing knowledge, skills, or behaviour, then we, as educators, are those who devise a course of action to effect such change.
-We are learning designers.
-As learning designers, it … Continue reading Guest blogger, Jonathan Brown: A Design Narrative – collaborative writing in Google Docs
+If we see learning as a process of developing knowledge, skills, or behaviour, then we, as educators, are those who devise a course of action to effect … Continue reading Guest blogger, Jonathan Brown: A Design Narrative – collaborative writing in Google Docs

-A previous blog post - How can moving image help us to teach narrative structure? - has explained some of the steps that we have taken at Boroughbridge High School to embrace the new challenges of GCSEs whilst sparking the interest of our students and building their confidence as writers and critical readers.
-When initially … Continue reading Guest blogger, Julie Stonehouse: How can moving image help us to consider the impact of structural choices?
+Julie Stonehouse explores how using moving image to teach narrative structure helps students to write about impact.
+A previous blog post - How can moving image help us to teach narrative structure? - has explained some of the steps that we have taken at Boroughbridge High School to embrace the new challenges of GCSEs whilst … Continue reading Guest blogger, Julie Stonehouse: How can moving image help us to consider the impact of structural choices?

-My Year Eight class and I have recently read Robert Swindells' novel Brother in the Land, which has regained much of its potency given the nuclear posturing of various nations recently.
-It is a great novel to teach and which the students love to read.
-Writing in The Guardian a few years ago, Owen Jones praised its … Continue reading How can we re-imagine a novel as a film?
+Asking students to re-imagine a novel as if it were a film provides great opportunities for learning about the codes and conventions of genre, as well as review writing.
+My Year Eight class and I have recently read Robert Swindells' novel Brother in the Land, which has regained much of its potency given the nuclear posturing … Continue reading How can we re-imagine a novel as a film?

 Could playing creatively with narrative perspective help our students to grow in confidence as writers, cultivating more confidence, control and awareness of voice when they write?
 Almost definitely, as playing creatively has a tendency to boost confidence and foster a sense of discovery.
 During our 'Writing From The Outside' scheme of learning - which forms part … Continue reading What Happens When We Tell Stories From Different Points Of View?

-The introduction of 'structure' as a focus of assessment in GCSE in AQA's GCSE English Language Paper One, Question Three has been a welcome shift toward thinking about the 'bigger picture' of how stories and creative writing are 'built' to be compelling.
-“Explain, comment on and analyse how writers use structure to achieve effects and … Continue reading How can moving image help us to teach narrative structure for GCSE English Language, Paper 1 Question 3?
+The introduction of structure as a focus of assessment in GCSE in AQA's GCSE English Language Paper 1, Question 3 is a welcome shift toward thinking about the 'bigger picture' of how stories and creative writing are 'built' to be compelling.
+“Explain, comment on and analyse how writers use structure to achieve effects and influence … Continue reading How can moving image help us to teach narrative structure for GCSE English Language, Paper 1 Question 3?

-The PEE paragraph and its errant siblings PEEL and PEAZLE have become so ubiquitous a method for laying the foundations of analytical writing with our students — showing understanding, selecting evidence and explaining the ‘effects’ of quotations — that for some learners, they can be representative of their whole English experience at secondary school.
-It’s easy to see why. … Continue reading What makes great analytical writing?
+Teaching great analytical writing means going beyond predictable frameworks to draw out more personal, considered responses, says Anthony Cockerill.
+The PEE paragraph and its errant siblings PEEL and PEAZLE have become so ubiquitous a method for laying the foundations of analytical writing with our students — showing understanding, selecting evidence and explaining the ‘effects’ of quotations — that for … Continue reading What makes great analytical writing?